mozman/ezdxf/docs/source/tutorials/mtext.rst

     deserunt mollit anim id est laborum.
     """

-Adding a MText entity
+Adding a MTEXT entity
 ---------------------

-The MText entity can be added to any layout (modelspace, paperspace or block) by the :meth:`~ezdxf.layouts.BaseLayout.add_mtext` function.
+The MTEXT entity can be added to any layout (modelspace, paperspace or block) by the :meth:`~ezdxf.layouts.BaseLayout.add_mtext` function.

 .. code-block:: python

-    # store MText entity for additional manipulations
+    # store MTEXT entity for additional manipulations
     mtext = msp.add_mtext(lorem_ipsum, dxfattribs={"style": "OpenSans"})

-This adds a MText entity with text style "OpenSans".
+This adds a MTEXT entity with text style "OpenSans".
-The MText content can be accessed by the :attr:`text` attribute, this attribute can be edited like any Python string:
+The MTEXT content can be accessed by the :attr:`text` attribute, this attribute can be edited like any Python string:

 .. code-block:: python

-    mtext.text += "Append additional text to the MText entity."
+    mtext.text += "Append additional text to the MTEXT entity."
     # even shorter with __iadd__() support:
-    mtext += "Append additional text to the MText entity."
+    mtext += "Append additional text to the MTEXT entity."

 .. image:: gfx/mtext_without_width.png

+The :class:`MText` entity has an alias :attr:`MText.dxf.text` for the :attr:`MText.text` attribute for compatibility to the :class:`Text` entity.

 .. important::